iguolee/Bot/thirdpart bot webhook.md

             "id": "id3",
             "type": "text",
             "content": {
-                "message": "this is a go to intent message", "link": [{
+                "text": "this is a go to intent message", "link": [{
                     "type": "goToIntent",
                     "startPosition": 10,